The PDSA Animal Wellbeing (PAW) Report is the UK's largest annual assessment of pet wellbeing.

 When the PAW Report launched in 2011, it became the first overarching means of identifying, assessing and monitoring the wellbeing of companion animals and how well their 5 Welfare Needs are being met.
 While the introduction of the Animal Welfare Acts in 2006 placed a legal 'duty of care' for all pet owners to meet their pet's Welfare Needs, there was no accompanying Government surveillance, and therefore, before the PAW Report, no means of knowing if this was being achieved on a nationwide scale.

 Our findings provide us with evidence-based results, allowing us to look for emerging trends and early indicators of developing welfare issues for pets.
-They allow us to continue to monitor and safeguard the wellbeing of the nation's pets as well as helping us to identify key issues and work with others in the sector to drive positive change for pet welfare across the UK.
+They allow us to continue to monitor and safeguard the wellbeing of the nation's pets and help us to identify key issues and work with others in the sector to drive positive change for pet welfare across the UK.

 Antibiotic Stewardship Report